 When you plant a climber, don’t just assume it will look after itself; only those with adhesive pads or adventitious roots will do this.
 Most need to be tied in to a support to begin with, or at the very least guided towards the support to help it get a grip.

-Good climbers for fences include clematis, passion flowers and smaller climbing roses, such as ‘Blush Noisette’ and ‘Buff Beauty’, which bloom low down where you can enjoy them.
+Good climbers for fences include clematis, climbing hydrangeas, passion flowers and smaller climbing roses, such as ‘Blush Noisette’ and ‘Buff Beauty’, which bloom low down where you can enjoy them.
 For large walls and long fences, try vines and creepers.